ddscience/datasciencecoursera/Data Dictionary.md

 * The remaining columns (column number) are mean values for all collected data for the specified subject, performing the activity
-## columns 3-81
+	* columns 3-81
-## numeric values
+	* numeric values
 		* The values are in specialized units specific to the response signal of the recording devices
 		* They are specified X, Y, or Z directions
 		* There is an indication of whether it is a standard deviation (std) or mean (mean)
 		* There are other misc specialized attributes such as frequency domain data

-* 	x

 * 	3 "tBodyAcc-mean()-X"
 * 	4 "tBodyAcc-mean()-Y"
 * 	5 "tBodyAcc-mean()-Z"